Baseball bat: Design

-"Lumber" is an often-used slang term for a bat, especially when wielded by a particularly able batter.

 The "bat drop" of a bat is its weight, in ounces, minus its length, in inches.
 For example, a 30-ounce, 33-inch-long bat has a bat drop of minus 3 (30 − 33 = −3).
-Larger bat drops help to increase swing speed; smaller drops create more power.
+Larger bat drops help to increase swing speed, due to less mass per unit length; smaller drops create more power, due to greater momentum to transfer to the ball.

 History

 The bat's form has become more refined over time.
 In the mid-19th century, baseball batters were known to shape or whittle their own bats by hand, which resulted in a wide range of shapes, sizes, and weights.
 For example, there were flat bats, round bats, short bats, and fat bats.
-Earlier bats were known to be much heavier and larger than today's regulated ones.
-During the 19th century, many shapes were experimented with, as well as handle designs.
-Today, bats are much more uniform in design.
+Earlier bats were known to be much heavier and larger than modern regulated ones.
+During the 19th century, many experimental shapes and handle designs were tried.
+Modern bats are much more uniform in design.